-24. Operating lease commitments
+27. Operating lease commitments

-At 31 August 2019 the academy had commitments to make future minimum lease payments under non-cancellable operating leases as follows:
+At 31 August 2020 the academy had commitments to make future minimum lease payments under non-cancellable operating leases as follows:

-academy 2019 £ academy 2018 £
+2020 £ 2019 £

-Not later than 1 year 10,786 7,200
+Not later than 1 year 10,786 10,786

-Later than 1 year and not later than 5 years 43,145 -
+Later than 1 year and not later than 5 years 32,359 43,145

--

-53,931 7,200
+43,145 53,931

-25. Related party transactions
+28. Related party transactions

-Owing to the nature of the academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustees has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy's financial regulations and normal procurement procedures relating to connected and related party transactions.